 The study will therefore collate demographic and disease-specific descriptions of PD, including progression rates, across the 4 key areas described above: motor, cognitive, anti-Parkinson therapy response, and non-motor features.
 The observations will be linked to gene test results, addressing deficiencies in the genome-wide association studies, which have much more limited diagnostic and progression information.

 The interim extension of the main study will continue the hypotheses, to further define variations in progression rate linked to biosamples.

+The year 6 to 9 extension will continue the same hypotheses.

 2.0 STUDY OBJECTIVES